navalnica/whisper-finetuning-be/readme.md

   --logging_steps="50"
   --eval_steps="1000"
   ```
-* Learning rate:
-  * max learning rate is not the same as LR passed as a parameter to training script. it is actually lower.
-  * when resuming training, LR scheduling behaves incorrectly
 * check exact sizes of train, eval, test sets of CommonVoice 11
 * fill TODOs in Notes section with answers and discussions from a Discord